 As we are dealing with data from an unknown target domain, clusters can have different degrees of reliability, i.e., contain different quantities of noisy labels.
 We need to select the most reliable clusters to optimize the model at each iteration of the clustering process.
 The generated model must also be camera-invariant to generate the same feature representation for an identity, regardless of the camera point of view.
-Based on these observations, we hypothesize that clusters more diverse in terms of camera representation might be more reliable to optimize the model.
-Suppose a cluster contains images of the same identity seen from two or more cameras.
-This means that the model can embed these images close to each other in the feature space, overcoming differences in illumination, pose, occlusion, among others, which are inherently present in different camera vantage points.
+Based on these observations, we hypothesize that clusters with more cameras might be more reliable to optimize the model.
+Suppose that a cluster contains images of the same identity seen from two or more cameras.
+In this case, the model was able to embed these images close to each other in the feature space, overcoming differences in illumination, pose, and occlusion, which are inherently present in different camera vantage points.

-We argue that the greater the number of different cameras in a cluster, the more reliable this cluster to optimize the model.
+We argue that the greater the number of different cameras in a cluster, the more reliable this cluster is to optimize the model.
 Following this idea, we propose a new way to create triplets of samples in an offline manner.
-For each camera represented in a cluster, we select one sample as an anchor and two others as positive and negative examples.
-As a positive example, we select a sample from one of the other represented cameras, while the negative example is a sample from a different cluster but with the same camera as the anchor.
+We select one sample as an anchor for each camera represented in a cluster and two others as positive and negative examples.
+As a positive example, we choose a sample from one of the other represented cameras.
+In contrast, the negative example is a sample from a different cluster but with the same camera as the anchor.
 Consequently, the greater the number of cameras in a cluster, the more diverse the triplets to train the model.
 With this approach, we give more importance to the more reliable clusters, regularize the model, and alleviate the dependency on hyper-parameters by using a single-term and single-hyper-parameter triplet loss function.
-This brings robustness and generability to the final model, easing its adaptation to different scenarios.
+This technique brings robustness and generability to the final model, easing its adaptation to different scenarios.